adv12/FileSharper/README.md

 If you're adding file sources, conditions, outputs, or processors, I recommend inheriting from the base classes **FileSourceBase**, **ConditionBase**, **OutputBase**, and **SingleFileProcessorBase** (or **ProcessorBase** if you know what you're doing).

 If you download FileSharper and start adding classes that would benefit others, consider submitting pull requests so I can pull them in and make FileSharper better for everyone.
 Right now the code is marked as (c) Andrew Vardeman, but if I actually get contributions I'll adopt a contributor's license agreement so it can become more of a community project.

+Caveat Emptor: FileSharper is currently roughly alpha quality.
+And there are no unit tests.
+So you may find it very broken in spots.

+Oh.
+Also.
+There is *kind of* support for plugins, but I don't recommend using it.
+There's a lot I don't know about code signing, security, and all that.